OXAYAZA/oxyz-express/README.md

     }
   },
   sass: {                         // Sass preprocessor settings
-    enable: true,                 // Enabled or disabled
+    enable: false,                // Enabled or disabled
     root: 'dev/components',       // Root folder for the stylesheet search
     globs: [ 'dev/**/*.scss' ],   // File selection array for tracking (see. https://www.npmjs.com/package/glob)
     options: {                    // Preprocessor parameters, not all options can be applied (see. https://github.com/sass/node-sass#options)